Raya and the Last Dragon: Everything You Need to Know

 We know that the movie takes place in a land called Kumandra, which was described at the D23 conference as "a reimagined earth inhabited by an ancient civilization" in which five clans make up the population of the major land.
 There, humans and dragons once lived together in harmony, until the dragons sacrificed themselves to preserve human life.

 Now Raya has to find the last dragon in her world.
 That's Sisu, said to be "a water dragon who is the last of her kind and can transform into a human."
+(The new trailer suggests that she didn't even know she could transform until it happens.)
 There is also at least one more major character who is yet to be revealed.

 Meanwhile, Raya has help from her friend and steed, Tuk Tuk, which director Don Hall has described as something like a bear with elements reminiscent of “an insect version of an armadillo.”